 - From 1948 to 1993, Daugavpils Military School of aviation engineers was housed here.

 The fortress was constructed according to the project of the Latvian engineer Georgs Heinrihs Hekels.
-All facades of the buildings exemplify the Empire style, with the exception of the Neo-Gothic Nicholas Gate and the Water Lifting House.
+All facades of the buildings exemplify the Empire style (the second phase of Neoclassicism), with the exception of the Neo-Gothic Nicholas Gate and the Water Lifting House.

-The gate was built from 1824 to 1827, and has lateral chambers on both sides of the central passageway – in tsarist time they were used as guard and prisoners rooms.
+The Nicholas Gate was built from 1824 to 1827, and has lateral chambers on both sides of the central passageway – in tsarist time they were used as guard and prisoners rooms.
 They are now fitted with modern lighting enabling to use them as exhibition halls.

 In order to prevent the enemy from reaching the main rampart of the fortress, its walls were separated from the external fortifications with the help of a moat.